mahfuz195/Intel-ai-iot-adas-project/README.md

 ```
 ### Dataset:

 To implement the project and fine tuning the project performance, I create my own dataset.
 I used a camera in the dashboard of my car and recorded the video in my laptop.
 I collected almost 5000 images from driving in the US-123 state road.
-Some snapshot of the data is avaiable in this project repository.
+Some snapshot of the data is available in this project repository.

 ### Project File Structure: